zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Udhya!"]
+"[Blessed One: "Udhya!"]
 The severance of the desire for desire, and both the sorrow and sorrow,

 and the elimination of depression, the prevention of regret. "